-- Agriculture, forestry, fishing, and hunting continued to be a small component of total 2022 employment at 8.7 percent.
-Total covered payrolls were \$1.28 million.
-Overall average agricultural wages were \$25,873 for the workers.
-Agricultural employment in Asotin County increased over the year by 4 jobs or 8.7 percent.
-Long-term change shows an annual decline in industry of 5.2 percent over the past five years. - Construction employment decreased for the third year in a row after eight consecutive years of growth.
-The decrease was only 39 or 7.8 percent of jobs.
-Losses come from heavy and civil engineering construction and construction of buildings, while specialty trade contractors expanded and by 10.8 percent over the year.
-The total count was 462 covered jobs, and it is the fifth-largest industry in the county with 6.8 percent of the total covered employment and an average \$60,738 annual wage. - Manufacturing increased by 10.2 percent in 2022, for a total employment gain of 46 jobs.
-Manufacturing makes up only 7.3 percent of total employment or 496 jobs.
-Manufacturing pays a \$49,236 average annual wage.
+- Agriculture, forestry, fishing and hunting continued to be a small component of total 2021 employment at 0.7 percent.
+Total covered payrolls were \$1.38 million.
+Overall average agricultural wages were \$29,926 for the workers.
+Agricultural employment in Asotin County decreased over the year by 31 jobs or 40.3 percent.
+Long term change shows annually decline in industry of 2.0 percent over the past five years. - Construction employment decreased for the second year in a raw after eighth consecutive years of growth.
+Decrease was only 20 or 3.8 percent of jobs.
+Losses are coming from heavy and civil engineering construction and construction of buildings, while specialty trade contractors expanded and by 10.8 percent over the year.
+The total count was 501 covered jobs, which is the highest in the past ten years.
+Average annual growth for construction has been 5.6 percent a year over the past five years.
+Construction is the fifth-largest industry in the county with 8.1 percent of employment and an average \$60,530 annual wage. - Manufacturing increased by 8.5 percent in 2021 from 2020, for a total employment gain of 35 jobs.
+Manufacturing makes up only 6.8 percent of total employment or 449 jobs.
+Manufacturing pays a \$48,946 average annual wage.
 Major gains occurred in transportation equipment manufacturing.
-The transportation-specific industry is primarily jet boat manufacturing which has national and international appeal. - Retail trade is the second largest industry in the county with 16.3 percent share of total employment.
-Retail employment decreased over the year by 6.2 percent or 73 jobs.
-Average wages in the retail sector tend to be lower than those of other industries at \$39,610 annually.
-Total employment in the retail trade was 1,104 in 2022.
-The largest expansion in retail trade was in food and beverage stores, which was followed by general merchandise stores' growth over the year. - Health care and social assistance in Asotin County is the largest industry that made up 24.1 percent of total employment in 2022.
+The transportation-specific industry is primarily jet boat manufacturing which has national and international appeal.

+- Retail trade is the second largest industry in the county with 17.8 percent share of total employment.
+Retail employment decreased over the year by 2.3 percent or 28 jobs.
+Average wages in the retail sector tend to be lower than those of other industries at \$37,511 annually.
+Total employment in the retail trade was 1,177 in 2021.
+The largest expansion in retail trade had been in food and beverage stores, which followed by general merchandise stores growth over the year. - Health care and social assistance in Asotin County is the largest industry that made up 24.7 percent of total employment in 2021.
 It has been and continues to be a key source of jobs for the county.
-The total number of jobs in health care and social assistance is 1,632 with a decrease of 0.9 percent, or 15 jobs from the 2021 level.
-The health care and social assistance industry paid on average \$52,849 annually.
-The average annual growth rate for healthcare has been 2.0 percent a year for the past five years. - The accommodation and food services industry had 11.1 percent of total employment with a total of 751 jobs in 2022.
-This industry was hard hit during the pandemic with a gain of 7.3 percent or 51 jobs over the year.
-The largest gains in employment were in food services and drinking establishments.
-Total covered payrolls in Asotin County for this industry was \$17.02 million, which is translated to a \$22,682 average annual wage.
-Even as it is the lowest paying industry in the county, this industry remains an important support industry for the business community, visitors, and area residents. - Government administration makes up 17.3 percent of total employment in the area, with a total of 1,173 jobs in 2022.
-Government employment increased by 4.4 percent from 2021, mainly in local government.
+The total number of jobs in health care and social assistance is 1,639 with an increase of 1.5 percent, or 25 jobs from the 2020 level.
+The health care and social assistance industry paid on average \$49,886 annually.
+Average annual growth rate for healthcare has been 7.6 percent a year for the past five years. - The accommodation and food services industry had 10.6 percent of total employment with a total of 700 jobs in 2021.
+This industry was hard hit during pandemic with the loss of 7.9 percent or 54 job over the year.
+The largest losses in employment where in food services and drinking establishments.
+Total covered payrolls in Asotin County for this industry was \$14.9 million, which is translated to a \$21,346 average annual wage.
+Even as it is the lowest paying industry in the county, this industry remains an important support industry for the business community, visitors, and area residents. - Government administration makes up 17.0 percent of total employment in the area, with a total of 1,124 jobs in 2021.
+Government employment increased by 0.9 percent from 2020, mainly in local government.
 Most of the government employment is in local and state education and health services.
-Government is the third-largest industry segment in the county with a total covered payroll of \$60.46 million, which translates to an average annual wage of \$51,543.
+Government is the third-largest industry segment in the county with a total covered payroll of \$54.2 million, which translates to an average annual wage of \$48,253.